Reinforcement Learning for Robotic Manipulation using Simulated Locomotion Demonstrations: Experiments

 \subsection{Comparison Across the Best Models}

-Fig.~\ref{fig:best_model} summarises the performance of the models with the best test success rates for each one of the competing methods.
+Figure \ref{fig:best_model} summarises the performance of the models with the best test success rates for each one of the competing methods.
 We can see that the proposed HER-Sparse+SLDR achieves top performance compared to all other methods.
-Specifically, HER-Sparse+SLDR is the only algorithm that is able to steadily solve 3-object stacking (Stack3) and 5-tuple non-rigid object manipulation (\textit{5-tuple}).
+Specifically, HER-Sparse+SLDR is the only algorithm that is able to steadily solve 3-object stacking (\textit{Stack3}) and 5-tuple non-rigid object manipulation (\textit{5-tuple}).
 Remarkably, these two tasks have the highest complexity among all the 13 tasks.
-The Stack3 task includes multiple stages that require the robot to pick and place multiple objects with different source and target locations in a fixed order; in the \textit{5-tuple} task the object has the most complex dynamics.
-For these complex tasks, the proposed SLD reward seems to be particularly beneficial.
-A possible reason is that, although the task is very complex, the objects are still able to learn good locomotion policies (see Fig~\ref{fig:learning_locomotion_fetch}).
-The SLD from learnt locomotion policies provides critical information on how the object should be manipulated to complete the task, and this information is not utilised by other methods like HER and HER+RND.
-Our approach outperforms the runner-up by a large margin in the \textit{Full} variants of Shadow's hand manipulation tasks (EggFull, BlockFull and PenFull), which feature complex state/action spaces and system dynamics.
+The \textit{Stack3} task includes multiple stages that require the robot to pick and place multiple objects with different source and target locations in a fixed order; in the \textit{5-tuple} task the object has the most complex dynamics.
+For these complex tasks, the proposed SLDR seems to be particularly beneficial.
+A possible reason is that, although the task is very complex, the objects are still able to learn good locomotion policies (see Fig~\ref{fig:learning_locomotion_fetch}) and the rewards learnt from locomotion policies provides critical feedback on how the object should be manipulated to complete the task.
+This type of object-based feedback is not utilised by other methods like HER and HER+RND.
+Our approach outperforms the runner-up by a large margin in the \textit{Full} variants of Shadow's hand manipulation tasks (\textit{EggFull}, \textit{BlockFull} and \textit{PenFull}), which feature complex state/action spaces and system dynamics.
 Finally, the proposed method consistently achieves better or similar performance than the runner-up in other simpler tasks.